Groschenroman/web-kurs/README.md

 ## Disclaimer

 I'm not an expert.
 I'm a user.
-I share _justifiable opinions_ - not necessarily _researched knowledge_.
+I share _justifiable opinions_ - not _scientific research_.

 ## 1. Privacy online